Faculty and Staff

 Ms. Osella graduated from the University of Mary Washington with a B.A. in English and a Virginia teaching license.
 Ms. Osella was born in Connecticut, and grew up in Lexington, VA.
 She was homeschooled for several years, and then she and her two younger siblings began attending a Catholic school in Staunton, called Guardian Angel.
 The small, loving environment and caring teachers fostered her faith and her desire to become a teacher.
 After graduating from college, Ms. Osella discovered Angelus Academy and soon realized it had more similarities to her school than just the name.
 She was excited to join the faculty as a middle school English, history, and choir teacher.
 She enjoyed watching the students be nourished by the strong Catholic identity of a school so similar to her own.
 After spending a year with the Sisters of Life in New York, she came back to Angelus to teach second grade.
 She enjoys spending time with the middle school students and passing on her love of music through teaching choir.

-Lisa Rickards recently joined the faculty of Angelus Academy as a middle school math teacher.
+Lisa Rickards teaches Middle School Math and 6th Grade Science.
 She received her Bachelor of Science in Foreign Service from Georgetown University and earned her teaching certification while her family lived in California.
 She holds a Virginia Collegiate Professional License for Elementary Education with an endorsement for Middle School Math.
-She, like Galileo, believes mathematics is the language in which God wrote the universe, and she loves watching children discover all its wonders through the beauty of mathematical concepts.
+She, like Galileo, believes mathematics is the language in which God wrote the universe, and she loves watching children discover all its wonders through the beauty of mathematical concepts and through their exploration of science and nature.

 Marie Gemperline has been actively involved with Angelus Academy since 2003, when her oldest son was in Kindergarten.
 She has four children, two currently attend Angelus and two are alumni.
 The Gemperlines are parishioners of Good Shepherd Catholic Church.
 Mrs. Gemperline holds a Bachelors of Science degree in Education from the University of Cincinnati with specialties in Elementary and Special Education.
 She has taught special education in a variety of settings, 5th grade at Frankfurt International School, and homeschooled her 2 oldest children while her family was stationed in Japan.
 She and her husband, Ed, are grateful for the blessings they have received as members of the Angelus family.